matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-code.md

 git remote add upstream https://github.com/matrixorigin/matrixone.git
 ```

-3. Create a new branch, the branch name is up to you.
+*3.* Create a new branch, the branch name is up to you.
 ```
 git checkout -b topic-branch
 ```

-4. Commit changes to your own branch locally, add necessary unit tests.
+*4.* Commit changes to your own branch locally, add necessary unit tests.

-5. Run static code analysis with `make sca`.
+*5.* Run static code analysis with `make sca`.
 ```
 make sca
 ```

-6. Run tests with `make ut` and `make bvt`, make sure all the tests passed.
+*6.* Run tests with `make ut` and `make bvt`, make sure all the tests passed.
 ```
 make ut
 make bvt
 ```

-7. Push to a new branch in your own fork.
+*7.* Push to a new branch in your own fork.
 ```
 git push origin main:NEW_BRANCH
 ```

-8. Go back to GitHub, and submit a pull request in `NEW_BRANCH` so that we can review your changes.
+*8.* Go back to GitHub, and submit a pull request in `NEW_BRANCH` so that we can review your changes.
 Add some labels if needed, and don't forget to [refer to the related issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

-9. Once your PR get approved, it would be merged sooner.
+*9.* Once your PR get approved, it would be merged sooner.
 After merging, synchronize your local repository.
 ```
 git pull --force upstream main:main
 ```
-10. Synchronized the `main` branch of your remote repository in Github.
+*10. *Synchronized the `main` branch of your remote repository in Github.
 ```
 git push --force origin main:main
 ```